AnjaliDeviMehra/project-management/README.md

 ### Sitemap

-List the pages of your app with brief descriptions.
-You can show this visually, or write it out.

 1. Signup Page:- allows users to sign up
 2. Login Page:- allows users to login
-3. Home Page:- Users can create a new project and view existing projects
+3. Dashboard:- Users can create a new project and view existing projects
 4. Task board:- user can view tasks

-### Data
+### Database

-Describe your data and the relationships between them.
-You can show this visually using diagrams, or write it out.
 Tables:
 1.Users
 2.Projects
 3.Tasks

-The user's table and Projects will be linked through user ID and tasks will be connected to both users and projects through userId and projectId respectively.
+The user's table and Projects will be linked through a junction table and tasks will be connected to both users and projects through userId and projectId respectively.

 ### Auth

-Does your project include any login or user profile functionality?
-If so, describe how authentication/authorization will be implemented.

-yes, users will be able to signup and login (using jwt)
+users are able to signup and login (using jwt for authentication and bcrypt to hash passwords)

-## Roadmap

-Scope your project as a sprint.
-Break down the tasks that will need to be completed and map out timeframes for implementation.
-Think about what you can reasonably complete before the due date.
-The more detail you provide, the easier it will be to build.

-Sprint1:-
-initial set up for both front end and back end set up database user registration and login functionality

-Sprint2:-
-add functionality to show, create, update, and delete projects front-end and backend

-Sprint3:-
-add functionality to show, create, update, and delete tasks front-end and backend.